 Temporary residence in Vietnam (TRC)

 The work permit alone does not serve as residence permission, an additional visa or residence permit is needed.
-As such, after successfully obtaining a work permit, a foreign employee will have to apply for the temporary residence card with the same validity as the work permit.
+As such, after successfully obtaining a work permit, a foreign employee will have to apply for a temporary residence card with the same validity as the work permit.
 The issuance takes about one week.

 Vietnam driving license for foreigners